RyanHoldren/Blog/content/post/2025-09-19-torrent-videos-on-chomebook.md

 1) Make sure you are in the “Downloads” section of the “Preferences”.
 2) Change the "Default Save Path" to `/mnt/chromeos/MyFiles/Downloads`.
-3) Enable "Use another path for incomplete torrents".
+3) Go to the "Advanced" section of the “Preferences”.
-4) Set the path to `/tmp/` as the path.
+4) Find the "Disc I/O Type" option in the list.
+5) Change the value to "POSIX-compliant".
-5) Click "Okay" to save your changes.
+6) Click "Okay" to save your changes.

-**Note** that, unfortunately, directly downloading to your "Downloads" folder doesn't seem to work.
+7) Restart QBittorrent so that the changes take effect.

 ## Step #6: Install FFmpeg